 1. Be kind to yourself.

 You are only human, and everyone makes mistakes.
+Making mistakes is a natural part of learning and growing.

 2. Allow yourself to feel.

 Feeling sad, angry, or disappointed is a normal part of the process so acknowledge your feelings.
+By validating your feelings, you'll move through the experience more easily.

 3. Recognize failing is normal.

 Some of the most successful people in the world have experienced failure.
-For example, Walt Disney was fired from the Kansas City Star because his editor felt he “lacked imagination and had no good ideas,” whilst Steven Spielberg was rejected numerous times from the University of Southern California School of Cinematic Arts.
+For example, Walt Disney was fired from the Kansas City Star because his editor felt he “lacked imagination and had no good ideas,” whilst Steven Spielberg was rejected numerous times by the University of Southern California School of Cinematic Arts.
 Both succeeded.

 4. Acknowledge when things go wrong, what you could have done better, or what you can do better next time.